samsmit362/HismithControl/README.md

 # Hismith Control With Funscripts Support
 ## About Project
-This project is trying to fully reproduce described movements in funscripts by Hismith (not only speed) with video synchronization in VLC video player.\
+This project is trying to fully reproduce described movements in funscripts by Hismith (not only speed) with video synchronization in video player.\
-After all steps required for it to work you will need only Start application and it will automatically detect what video do you play in VLC and execute related to it funscript with related scene synchronization.\
+After all steps required for it to work you will need only Start application and it will automatically detect what video do you play in video player and execute related to it funscript with related scene synchronization.\
 To be able to do this it uses computer vision with using your Web Camera which tracks Hismith rotation (angle position at each moment) and tries by manipulation with speed changes to achieve all required movements.\
 For this moment it has very good results when speed is not too high, especially in slow movements (it can track very good all changes).
 In case of high speed 3-4+ strokes per second now it also has not so bad results.\
 For minimize complexity of used computer vision algorithms, also as for increase accuracy and speed for making decision, it use color markers which you will need to place on Hismith (more details below)